jxnblk/blog/src/posts/iterations-on-a-theme.md

 ---

 As my personal GitHub account rolls [over 500 repos][repos] (apparently a few of them are private), it felt like a good time to reflect on how I approach using GitHub personally.
-You might say, *whoa, buddy! that's way too many repos!* It is.
+You might say, *"500!
+Whoa, buddy, that's way too many repos!"* It is.
 There are other people, like [Sindre Sorhus](https://github.com/sindresorhus/), who do a much better job at staying organized than I do.
 But most of my repos aren't fully-baked open source projects.
 I see a lot of them as small experiments, my attempt to *[learn in public][]*, or, for many of them, **iterations on a theme**.